min69u/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## When my wife told me to stop impersonating a flamingo, I had to put my foot down.